2009 Lakewood shooting: Early life and juvenile crimes

 Clemmons was accused multiple times of displaying violent behavior during court appearances.
 In one incident, he managed to dismantle a metal door stop, hiding it in his sock to use as a weapon.
 It was discovered and confiscated by a court bailiff.
-In another incident, he took a lock from his holding cell and threw it at a bailiff, but missed hitting his mother instead.
+In another incident, he took a lock from his holding cell and threw it at a bailiff, but missed, hitting his mother instead.
 Clemmons was once accused of reaching for a guard's pistol while being transported to court.
-During one trial, he was shackled in leg irons and seated next to a uniformed officer because the presiding judge had ordered extra security, claiming Clemmons had threatened him.
+During one trial, he was shackled in leg irons and seated next to a uniformed officer because the presiding judge had ordered extra security, stating that Clemmons had threatened him.
 At age 16, Clemmons's charges were transferred from juvenile court to adult court due to the extremely violent nature of his crimes and his threatening demeanor.

 By 1990, Clemmons was sentenced to 108 years in prison for eight felony charges from his teenage years in Arkansas.
 The total prison term stemmed from multiple sentences, some of which were concurrent to others, while others were consecutive.
 The heaviest sentence came in 1990, when he was given a 60-year prison term for breaking into an Arkansas state trooper's home and stealing $6,700 in property, including a gun.